Lesson Writing Guidelines

 - Provide the answers to all questions.
 In response to customer feedback, you must provide the answers the questions you write.
 This should be with the question, not as an attached answer sheet.

 Submit lessons in an editable file format of choice.
 All documents will be modified for formatting purposes, not for content; then converted to .pdf by Spellers Learn before being uploaded to the site for sale.
-It would be helpful if you removed any headers, footers, and page numbering; as those will be replaced with a standard formatting before upload.
+Remove any headers, footers, and page numbering; as those will be replaced with a standard formatting before upload and when they are contained in your original document, can cause formatting issues.

 Documents submitted in uncommon file types may experience formatting changes when converted.
 For this reason, we recommend submitting as file types of .doc, .rtf, or .wpd.
 If pictures are included, the "wrap text" setting will keep them from moving during reformat.